How does a travel management company work? The Account Manager

 The Account Manager is responsible for ensuring that the TMC holds up their end of the contract.
 This includes monitoring service levels of the online system (if they have one), report on the reservations team’s KPIs for phone and email, and most importantly, to deliver the account management service.

 #2 Day to day contact

-The Account Manager is your main point of contact, whether you have a question about the setup of your online system, want to make changes to your policy or if you have a general question about travel management.
+The Account Manager is your main point of contact.
+Whether you have a question about the setup of your online system, want to make changes to your policy or if you have a general question about travel management.
 They will handle all feedback, whether it be good or bad, and will act as an extension to your organisation, representing you and your interests.

 #3 Contract negotiations

 The Account Manager is responsible for securing airline route deals and hotel corporate rates, providing that you have enough volume.
 They will take care of the whole process, from contacting suppliers, obtaining offers, sharing offers with you, and, most importantly, ensuring that the offers are set up for you to use.
-They will also help you to spread the word of your contracted rates by providing advice on communications that can be sent out internally.
+The Account Manager will also help you to spread the word of your contracted rates by providing advice on communications that can be sent out internally.
 They will be the middleman between you and the supplier to ensure that everything runs smoothly.

 #4 Help meet your goals and objectives

-One of the very first things an Account Manager should do is to understand the customer’s goals and objectives when they first join, from there they can provide advice and guidance on how to meet such objectives.
+One of the very first things an Account Manager should do is to understand the customer’s goals and objectives when they first join.
+From there they can provide advice and guidance on how to meet such objectives.
 In addition, they should be able to bring goals and objectives to the table once they have reviewed your MI.

 #5 Analyse MI